-The Company shall employ an auditor to perform the eCA compliance audit work which is familiar with eCA and subordinate CA operations and has been authorized by WebTrust for CA Seal administration authorities (CPA) to perform WebTrust Principles and Criteria for Certification Authorities in Taiwan to provide fair and impartial audit services.
+CHT retains a qualified auditor, who is familiar with the operations of eCA and its subordinate CAs and is authorized by WebTrust for CA program as a licensed WebTrust practitioner to perform WebTrust Principles and Criteria for Certification Authorities in Taiwan to provide fair and impartial audit services.
 Audit personnel shall be qualified and authorized Certified Information System Audit (CISA) auditors or have equivalent qualifications and shall at least possess the experience of conducting a WebTrust for CA audit twice at 4 man-days or the experience of conducting a CA information security management audit twice at 8 man-days. eCA shall conduct identity identification of audit personnel during audits.